 The brand should be somewhat of a generic one and shouldn’t be suggestive of any distinctive speciality, so using the example of Red Bull again, the brand name is “Red Bull” and not “Red Bull Energy Drinks.”
 That’s the direction in which you’ll need to be looking.

 What you’ll also need is a wireless credit and debit card machine so that you can target even those customers who would otherwise have been willing to buy what you have to offer, but don’t happen to have enough cash on them.
-Since the whole pop-up concept is driven by the principles of stealth marketing of sorts (in the good sense though), it wouldn’t be all that surprising for your targeted customers not to readily have the cash in hand to buy your products or services.
+As the whole pop-up concept is based on the principles of stealth marketing (in a good way, of course), it wouldn’t be all that surprising for your targeted customers not to readily have the cash on hand to purchase.
+In spite of that, Cash Drawers and counters would still be needed for those who wish to pay with cash.

 By way of the products and services you’ll actually be selling, this is simply a matter of going where the money is and targeting the specific crowd gathered within the vicinity of your pop-up store.
 A pop-up store erected within the field of view of concert-goers for instance would be great to sell refreshments, t-shirts maybe, etc, and your official branding together with that portable credit card reader of yours adds the credibility which would otherwise be missing from a pop-up store.